-First up is the CPC.
+First up on the tech list is the CPC.
 Standing for Connect Power Control, this is a Prologo exclusive design made up of sections of material containing a series of small hollow centred cooling tower-shaped protuberances – the matt black parts of the saddle top.

 These grip the surface of your shorts and keep you from slipping around as you pedal.
-I definitely found that they helped me keep my position on climbs and harder pushes, but they weren’t uncomfortable and still let me adjust my weight when I wanted to.
+We definitely found that they helped us to keep a strong position on climbs and harder pushes, but they weren’t uncomfortable.

 PAS stands for Perineal Area System.
 It’s the central pressure relief groove on the saddle top – a more standard option found on other makers’ saddles too.
 The groove stretches a long way down the saddle’s surface, with its front end a couple of inches behind the saddle’s nose.

-Finally Prologo says that its Ergo Shape Design gives a sloping cross-sectional profile to the central portion of the saddle to allow a better cycling position.
+This perch features an Ergo Shape Design, giving a sloping cross-sectional profile to the central portion to allow a better cycling position.

-In addition, Prologo say that it uses three different foam densities in the saddle’s top.
+Prologo uses three different foam densities in the saddle’s top.
 The rear of the saddle, which carries most of a rider’s weight has high density foam for stability.
 The middle of the saddle is made of less dense foam for reduced pressure on the pelvis, while the front uses lower density foam still to protect the sensitive soft tissue.